 Walking is an essential part of your rehabilitation.
 When you go home it is important to continue using your crutches or walking aids as directed by your physiotherapist.
-Your surgeon or physiotherapist will advise on whether you can partially weight bear or fully weight bear on the operated hip.
+You can fully weight bear on the operated leg unless advised otherwise.
 Do not carry anything in your hands when using two crutches, as it may cause you to become unbalanced.
 A slip or stumble may be enough to cause soft tissue or bony injury and delay your recovery.

 Take regular short walks on even ground, slowly increase your walking distance as you get stronger and increase the amount of activity you do each day.
-You can progress to using one crutch in the house when you feel comfortable and confident to do so.
+You can progress to using one crutch in the house, when you feel comfortable and confident to do so.

-Keep yourself as pain free as possible by taking painkillers on a regular basis to enable you take regular short walks to improve your mobility.
-However, it is important to find a balance between activity and rest by walking regularly and resting with your leg elevated.
+Keep yourself as pain free as possible by taking medication on a regular basis and using ice therapy, to enable you to complete your exercises and improve your mobility.
+However, it is important to find a balance between activity and rest by: